 Once a property type is chosen, it is important to understand how returns are measured.

 Measuring Potential Returns on a Commercial Real Estate Investment

-- Cap Rate: A commercial property’s Cap Rate is the return that can be expected on an all cash purchase of a property.
-It is calculated as a property’s Net Operating Income divided by its purchase price.
-It is influenced by a variety of factors, but we generally aim for a Cap Rate in the 4% – 8% range.
+A commercial property’s Cap Rate is the return that can be expected on an all cash purchase of a property.
+Cap Rate is calculated as a property’s Net Operating Income divided by its purchase price.
+Cap Rate is influenced by a variety of factors, but we generally aim for a Cap Rate in the 4% – 8% range.

-- Internal Rate of Return (IRR): The Internal Rate of Return is the annualized effective compound rate of return on a series of cash flows.
-The method for calculating it can be complex, as it represents the discount rate that sets the Net Present Value of all future cash flows equal to zero.
+The Internal Rate of Return is the annualized effective compound rate of return on a series of cash flows.
+The method for calculating IRR can be complex, as it represents the discount rate that sets the Net Present Value of all future cash flows equal to zero.
 Generally, we aim for an IRR in the range of 10% – 20%.

-- Equity Multiple: The Equity Multiple is the ratio of the total cash distributions to total cash invested.
-It is expressed as a decimal and we generally aim for an Equity Multiple of greater than 2.0x.
+The Equity Multiple is the ratio of the total cash distributions to total cash invested.
+Equity Multiple is expressed as a decimal, and we generally aim for an Equity Multiple of greater than 2.0x.

-- Gross Rent Multiplier: The Gross Rent Multiplier is the ratio of a property’s purchase price to its annual rental income.
-It represents the number of years it would take a property to pay for itself from gross rent collections.
+The Gross Rent Multiplier is the ratio of a property’s purchase price to its annual rental income.
+Gross Rent Multiplier represents the number of years it would take a property to pay for itself from gross rent collections.
 The lower the number, the better.

 If the return metrics advertised by the investment manager match those required by the investor, it can signal a potentially good fit.

 First National Realty Partners is one of the country’s leading private equity commercial real estate investment firms.
 With an intentional focus on finding world-class, multi-tenanted assets well below intrinsic value, we seek to create superior long-term, risk-adjusted returns for our investors while creating strong economic assets for the communities we invest in.